 - 18 years of age at time of application

 - No felony convictions.
 Must successfully pass a background investigation.

 - Complete the health screening process, as detailed below

 The selection process consists of an online application, two letters of reference, a background check, and a health screening.
 Informal interviews will be conducted with the program coordinators after applicants have submitted a complete application.
-Applicants will not be invited to interview until they have completed all of the requirements.
-The program will be explained in detail and the applicant will have the chance to decide whether to participate in the PEER program.
+Applicants will not be invited to interview until they have completed all of the application requirements.

-Newly appointed ED PEER Program members will be required to attend an ED PEER orientation scheduled by the Program Coordinator.
+Newly appointed ED PEER Program members will be required to attend orientation sessions scheduled by the Program Coordinator.
 One 4-hour shadow shift with an ED Health Care Assistant (HCA) in the ED completes your orientation.

-Applications for Summer 2015 are due on Friday, 5/1/15.
+Applications for Summer 2016 are due on Friday, 5/13/16.
 No late or incomplete applications will be considered.
 Any incomplete or late applications will be placed on hold until the next application cycle.
 Please note that the health screening process may take up to a few weeks to complete, so it is advised that applicants plan accordingly.

 Fill out and submit the online form: